-- 1. On first trip, tighten wheel lugs at the start, and at 25, 50, and 100 miles. - 2.
-There after, check wheel lugs before each trip. - 3.
-Following winter storage, check before beginning a trip.
-Following excessive braking, inspect wheel lugs
+On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles.
+Tighten to manufacturer's specification.

+There after, check wheel lugs before each trip, after excessive braking, and following winter storage.

 TOWING TIPS

 We want every owner to be a safe and courteous driver.
 A few hours of towing practice in a large empty supermarket lot will make pulling your trailer over the road much easier.
 Line out two corners for left and right turns.
 You may also use these corners to practice backing and parking.